 All articles accepted from 15 January 2013 are published under the terms of the Creative Commons Attribution License.
 All articles accepted before this date, were published under a Creative Commons Attribution Non-Commercial License.

 'The projected imbalance between future supply and demand has engendered great concern over global food and energy security.
 The increasing demand results both from the rising population and growing wealth whilst increasing urbanisation, land degradation and climate change will limit production of agriculture and forestry.
 One of society's major challenges is to grow more on less land, using less water, fertiliser, fungicides and pesticides than ever before.

-I am delighted to become the Editor-in-Chief for Food and Energy Security and believe that the new journal will become the central forum for discussion of the most important advances in this field and become the natural home for the best high quality and high impact original research on agricultural crop and forest productivity.'
+I believe that Food Energy and Security is the natural home for the best high quality and high impact original research on agricultural crop and forest productivity, as well as acting as a central forum for discussion of the most important advances in this field'.
 Professor Martin Parry is Head of Plant Science at Rothamsted Research.